deniskapel/global-classroom/papers/README.md

 The following papers might be used for the project paper:

 1. [Multi-components System for Automatic Arabic Diacritization](https://www.semanticscholar.org/paper/Multi-components-System-for-Automatic-Arabic-Abbad-Xiong/c24d9c392878bffd8ee4c7992af967c524786cdb) Probably relevant for basaa too: The automatic diacritization problem is an essential topic due to the high ambiguity of the undiacritized text and the free word order nature of the grammar.
+Their results fro two samples are CER1 = 4.00%, WER1 = 12.08%, CER2 = 2.80% and WER2 = 6.22%.
 2. [An automatic diacritization algorithm for undiacritized Arabic text](http://etd.uum.edu.my/6822/2/s815357_02.pdf)
 4. [Open Vocabulary Arabic Diacritics Restoration](https://www.semanticscholar.org/paper/Open-Vocabulary-Arabic-Diacritics-Restoration-Hifny/df672bbd9a4e88bffb3487ad28b5afb99d52d858)
 5. [Higher Order n-gram Language Models for Arabic Diacritics Restoration]()